 The Mayor's Small Business Improvement Fund provides grants that reimburse the costs of repairing or remodeling commercial property.
 Funds may be used to reimburse the costs of rehabbing commercial buildings, including structural repairs and improvements to roofs, facades, and plumbing, electrical or HVAC systems.

 In response to community feedback, we have created a special Small Business Improvement Fund program for Retail Thrive Zone businesses, tailored to the unique needs of businesses and property owners in economically challenged corridors.
-Thrive Zone Small Business Improvement Fund grants offer greater financial assistance, up to $250,000, and the City has identified lending partners to provide front-funding in order to make the grants more accessible.
+These Thrive Zones small business grants offer greater financial assistance, up to $250,000, and the City has identified lending partners to provide front-funding in order to make the grants more accessible.

 In 2016, Mayor Rahm Emanuel implemented reforms to the City’s Zoning Code in order to ensure that the growth of downtown drives equitable development throughout the City.
 These changes leverage new development in and around the Loop to generate funds that will catalyze investment on Chicago’s West, Southwest and South Sides.